 What Is White Rot?

-White rot is a fungal infection that is usually brought on by other environmental stressors such as drought or fire blight.
-An infection may lead to a 50 percent loss of fruit.
+White rot is a fungal disease usually brought on by other environmental stressors such as drought or fire blight.
+This disease may lead to a 50 percent loss of fruit.

 How To Identify White Rot